NumanIbnMazid/portfolio_web/README.md

 #### 1. Using Traditional Approach

-1. Clone the git: `git clone https://github.com/NumanIbnMazid/django_starter.git`
+1. Clone the git: `git clone https://github.com/NumanIbnMazid/numanibnmazid.com.git`
-2. Go into the new directory: `cd django_starter`
+2. Go into the new directory: `cd numanibnmazid.com`
 3. Install the required dependencies.

    - Install Dependencies Using Pip